Annual Tax Act 2026

 Shorter minimum period for permanent assignment to a first place of work in Germany

 With regard to a first place of work, Section 9 (4) EStG requires a permanent assignment of the employee to that place of work by appropriate service or employment law provisions.
-The relevant period after which a permanent assignment is to be assumed, and thus a first place of work may exist, is to be reduced for domestic assignments from 48 months to 24 months as of January 1, 2027.
+The relevant period after which a permanent assignment is to be assumed, and thus a first place of work may exist, is to be reduced for domestic assignments from 48 months to 24 months.
 For foreign assignments, a period of 48 months shall continue to apply.

 Procedural simplifications for withholding tax relief